-Sextant made of brass, with a rosewood box elegantly decorated with engravings of brass.
+Sextant made of brass, together with a rosewood box elegantly decorated with brass inlays.

-The sextant is an invention of the year 1730 by John Hadler and Thomas Godfrey, to facilitate the navigation of seafaring.
-The sextant allows to obtain the angular height of the sun above the horizon.
-The sextant is constructed by a little Binoculars (to see the horizon), two mirrors (reflecting the image of the object), a filter (for the sun), a movable arm and a round arch with graduations.
-The opening angle is 60 °, a sixth part of a circle, hence the name of the instrument.
+The sextant consists of a small telescope (for viewing the horizon), two mirrors (which reflect the image of the object), filters (for the sun), a movable arm and a graduated arc of a circle.
+The opening angle is 60º, one sixth of a circle, hence the name of the instrument.